ismaro3/UrlShortener2015/README.md

 * 20/10/2015.
 19:15-19:30.
 All members of the group do a meeting with the professor Francisco J. López Pellicer in his office.
 We comment him our service proposals and we come to the conclusion to collect all proposals in a document with the asked format.
 We set another meeting with him before the agreement of our contract.

 * 23/10/2015.
 16.30-18:00.
 A document with the asked format is realized.
 We collect all our objectives (what we want about this work), and our services with their respectives description of the expected marks.
-This document is sent to the professor Francis J. López Pellicer.
+The written document is not the last document (this means, it's not our contract), but a draft to be confirmed with the professors before the signature of it.
+The document is sent to the professor Francisco J. López Pellicer.